 GoldKey Marine

-GoldKey provides indoor boat storage and service for Northern California boat owners.
-Located in the Sierra Nevada foothills west of Lake Tahoe, GoldKey is a less expensive storage alternative to storage facilities in the Tahoe basin.
+GoldKey offers indoor boat storage and services for boat owners in Northern California.
+Located in the Sierra Nevada foothills west of Lake Tahoe, GoldKey provides a more affordable storage alternative to facilities in the Tahoe basin.

 But if someone owns a boat on Lake Tahoe and does not own a trailer, they may wonder how their craft will get from the Lake to a facility in the foothills, 80 miles away.
 The plan explains.